Skip to content

 direction TB

-MAIN_NODE_SERVER --Enqueue Function Execution Task--> MAIN_NODE_REDIS_QUEUE
+MAIN_NODE_SERVER --Enqueue Function Execution Tasks--> MAIN_NODE_REDIS_QUEUE

-MAIN_NODE_REDIS_QUEUE --Dequeue Function Execution Task--> MAIN_NODE_WORKER
+MAIN_NODE_REDIS_QUEUE --Dequeue Function Execution Tasks--> MAIN_NODE_WORKER

-MAIN_NODE_BEAT --"Enqueue Function Execution Task\n(Scheduled)"--> MAIN_NODE_REDIS_QUEUE
+MAIN_NODE_BEAT --"Enqueue Function Execution Tasks\n(Scheduled)"--> MAIN_NODE_REDIS_QUEUE

 end